survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 # Getting Started

 Make sure you are using a recent version of [Node.js](http://nodejs.org/) installed.
 I recommend using at least the most recent LTS (Long-Term Support) version.
-Before going further, make sure you have `node` and `npm` commands available at your terminal.
+Before going further, you should have `node` and `npm` commands available at your terminal.

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.